-11 Appendix 2: Equality Action Plan
+13 Appendix 2: Equality Action Plan

-11.1 The table below records Staffordshire Moorlands District Council and High Peak Borough Council's Corporate Equality Objectives 2017/18.
+13.1 The table below records Staffordshire Moorlands District Council and High Peak Borough Council's Corporate Equality Objectives 2018/19.

-What do we want to achieve?
-What are we doing?
-(Equality Objectives) Knowing ou r communities To understand who lives in our communities and their needs.
-Identifying Customer Relationship Management (CRM) data and determining how this information should influence service delivery.
-Place shaping, leadership and commitment To clearly state our equality priorities and ensure that we have systems in place to achieve them.
-Confirming the performance monitoring mechanisms for equalities linked to the service planning process for 2017/18 onwards.
-Community engage ment and satisfaction To ensure that we include those with 'protected characteristics' in our consultation and engagement processes.
-Undertake the actions identified in the new Corporate Consultation Policy.
-Responsive service es and Customer care To ensure that equality performance actions are included in relevant service plans and monitored.
-Ensure systematic completion of Equality Impact Assessments as part of the Modern Gov. committee management process.
-A modern and diverse workforce To ensure that our workforce reflects as far as possible the makeup of the community we serve and has the necessary skills Undertake the staff survey and consider appropriate actions.
-Develop and implement a comprehensive equality training programme.
+Equality Objectives Action

+Knowing our communities

+To understand who lives in our communities and their needs.
+Update the Community Profile (a resource which describes the makeup of our borough/district by protected characteristics and promote its use to service managers.
+See also consultation (below)

+Place shaping, lead dership and commitment

+To clearly state our equality priorities and ensure that we have systems in place to achieve them.
+Ensure that measures are included in service plans as they are revised and brought together as an overall plan.

+Community engaç gement and satisfaction

+To ensure that we include those with 'protected characteristics' in our consultation and engagement processes.
+Update the consultation forward plans.

+Responsive servi ces and Customer care

+To ensure that equality performance actions are included in relevant service plans and monitored.
+Incorporate consideration of equality impacts as part of the Modern Gov. committee management process.
+Train managers to understand the equality impact assessment process.

+A modern and diverse workforce

+To ensure that our workforce reflects as far as possible the makeup of the community we serve and has the necessary skills Pilot the use of a staff profile questionnaire (collecting information in relation to protected characteristics) and promote to staff.
+Provide equality training for staff.

-Table 11.1 Equality & Diversity Scheme: Action Plan 2017-2018
+Table 13.1 Equality & Diversity Scheme: Action Plan 2018-2019